Northern Rhodesian African Mineworkers' Union: Formation

 Trade union organisation among African mineworkers was first initiated in 1935, when workers spontaneously struck over an increase in the native tax levied on Africans living in urban areas.
 In 1940 following a successful strike by European mine employees, violent clashes occurred in which 17 African miners were killed and 69 injured.
 The Forster Commission was established to address problems in the working conditions of African miners in response to the incident.
-In 1945 the new British Labour government decided to encourage the establishment of African trade unions in the British African colonies, and advisors from the British Trade Union Congress were sent to Northern Rhodesia to facilitate the process of establishing the unions.
+In 1945 the new British Labour government decided to encourage the establishment of African trade unions in the British African colonies, and advisors from the British Trades Union Congress were sent to Northern Rhodesia to facilitate the process of establishing the unions.
 In 1947 the existing union representing European miners, the Northern Rhodesia Mine Workers' Union (NRMU), suggested that the African workers join, but this was rejected by the African miners.
 In 1947 and 1948 unions were formed at all four major copper mines in Northern Rhodesia, and these merged to form the African Mineworkers' Union in 1949, receiving recognition from the mining companies in the same year.